 The disclosure of scientific and technical information regarding the Corporation's properties in this AIF was prepared by, or reviewed and approved by, Robert Carmichael, P. Eng., the Corporation's Vice President, Exploration, and Jamie Beck, P. Eng., the Corporation's President and Chief Executive Officer.
 Each of Mr. Carmichael and Mr. Beck are Qualified Persons in accordance with the requirements of National Instrument 43-101 "Standards of Disclosure for Mineral Projects" ("NI 43-101").
-A "Qualified Person" means an individual who is an engineer or geoscientist with at least five years of experience in mineral exploration, mine development or operation or mineral project assessment, or any combination of these, has experience relevant to the subject matter of the mineral project, and is a member in good standing of a professional association.
+A "Qualified Person" means an individual who is an engineer or geoscientist with at least five years of experience in mineral exploration, mine development or operation or mineral project assessment, or any combination of these, that is relevant to their professional degree or area of practice, has experience relevant to the subject matter of the mineral project, and is a member in good standing of a professional association.

-The Corporation's Mineral Resource and Mineral Reserve estimations as reported in this AIF have been prepared in accordance with the Canadian Institute of Mining, Metallurgy and Petroleum ("CIM") - Definition Standards adopted by CIM Council on May 10, 2014 (the "CIM Definition Standards") that are incorporated by reference in NI 43-101.
+The Corporation's Mineral Resource and Mineral Reserve estimations as reported in this AIF have been prepared in accordance with the Canadian Institute of Mining, Metallurgy and Petroleum - Definition Standards adopted by CIM Council on May 10, 2014 (the "CIM Definition Standards") that are incorporated by reference in NI 43-101.
 The following definitions are reproduced from the CIM Definition Standards: